Next Zoning & Development Committee Meeting: TBD

 4600 N. Magnolia

-Zoning change accepted.
+Zoning change accepted, but property owner is not moving forward with project – zoning NOT changed.
 Developer, Dave Gassman from DLG Construction, is proposing a new construction Transit Oriented Development (TOD), which would require a zoning change from B3-3 to a B2-3 to allow for an all residential building.
 The proposal is to build a 5-story, plus garden-level, 28 unit residential building with a total height of 68 ft.
 The developer met with Magnolia Malden Block Club on Tuesday, December 15, 2017 and on Tuesday, February 7, 2018 with the Sheridan Park Neighbors Association (SPNA).
 The president of Magnolia Malden Block Club along with other block club presidents in Sheridan Park participated in the SPNA meeting.
 A final vote was held by the neighborhood’s four Block Clubs, represented by each respective President.
 The final vote tally was 3‐0 (Beacon Block Club, Magnolia‐Malden Neighbors, Graceland‐Wilson Neighbors Association) with one abstention from Dover Street

 Neighbors.
 While SPNA did not vote, after consultation with the Block Club Presidents, and engaging the neighborhood, SPNA lends its support to this project.
 For more information, please see the following documents: 4600 N Magnolia – Ward46_Developerapplication, 4600_Magnolia Plans, 4600 N Magnolia Letter Uptown United 10-25-2017, SPNA_LOS_4600 Magnolia